 Flooding within the City has historically resulted from seasonal storms.
 Precipitation from these storms occasionally lasts for several days, with higher rainfall amounts recorded in the nearby mountains than on the valley floor.
 Local winter storms may occur concurrent with strong cold fronts or deep upper level low pressure centers, and like localized summer storms, may be of high intensity with concentrated precipitation over small areas.
 Minor floods occasionally exceed natural channel capacities, with localized inundation of adjacent urban and agricultural areas.
 For the most part, these are considered nuisance drainage problems.
 Planned regional drainage improvements have removed significant flood hazards from most developed areas of the City.
 When flooding occurs, it originates from the steep mountainous area to the north of the community, which contains sparse vegetation and is relatively arid.
 As a result, floodwaters develop rapidly and can cause flash floods.

 Severe storms also produce high water levels in flood channels (north of the City) and flooding.
 The northern areas that have been subject to these floods are: Noble and Little San Gorgonio Creeks located north of Cherry Valley, and Smith and Pershing Creeks located northeast in Highland Springs.
 The periodic flash floods reach high velocities due to the steep terrain in the north and carry a significant amount of debris which blocks the flood channel at slope areas of 1% to 2%, causing heavy deposition.
 When this occurs, debris blocks flood control channels, particularly where they cross under freeways, resulting in significant flooding in the vacant land areas within the City's Sphere of Influence.
 According to the most recent FEMA maps, the portions of the planning area located in a 100-year flood zone are found in the Old Town area, along Cherry Avenue, and along a portion of Highland Springs Road.
-Figure 9.7 illustrates the 100-year and 500-year flood zones within the City.
+Figure 9.8 illustrates the 100-year and 500-year flood zones within the City.
+As a result of climate change, more intense and more frequent flooding is expected to occur in the 100‐year flood zone within the City along portions of Interstate 10, Palm Avenue, east of Highland Springs Avenue, and near Beaumont High School.
+During extreme flood events, Downtown Beaumont could be flooded.

 The Riverside County Flood Control and Water Conservation District (District) provides flood control facilities planning, design, operation, and maintenance within the City limits.
 The District has several flood control facilities currently within the City, including, underground storm drains, open channels, retention basins, debris basins, spreading grounds, and culverts.
 The District’s Master Drainage Plan for the Beaumont Area analyzes drainage issues in Beaumont and provides solutions for drainage issues within the plan area.
 The Plan also describes the location, size and capacity of flood control facilities that are needed for current development and anticipated growth.